liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/05-collections/01-intro.markdown

 It's therefore best to get and display the elements of a large collection in discrete chunks, or pages.

-@product@'s headless REST APIs return paginated collections by default.
+@sharepoint@'s headless REST APIs return paginated collections by default.
 The following attributes in the responses also contain the information needed to navigate between those pages: